janmeshjs/Log-Monitoring-and-Analysis-Bash-Script/README.md

 # Log Monitoring and Log Analysis Bash Script

-The `log-monitor.sh` script is designed to monitor a log file continuously for new entries and perform basic analysis on those entries.
-It provides functionalities such as counting occurrences of specific keywords or patterns and generating analysis reports.
+The `log-monitor.sh` script is designed to monitor a log file continuously for new entries and perform analysis on those entries in real-time.
+It provides functionalities such as counting the number of errors and warnings in the log file and generating analysis reports.

 ## Log Monitoring and analysis script
 1. Ensure you have Bash installed on your system.